dbalsom/moo/README.md

 ---

-#### c) `QUEU`
+#### d) `QUEU`

 - Contents of the processor instruction queue.
 The queue should be initialized before the test to the specified contents, if cycle-accurate testing is being performed.
 - Format:

 | Field  | Size (bytes) | Description                       |